JazzXHiro/Obsidian/2 - Source Notes/Academics/Projects/GP Capstone Project/Mechanics Code Flow/Explained.md

 | Instance              | The single shared reference                         |     |
 | { get; private set; } | Anyone can read, only this class can write          |     |

+**What this means:**
+•	CheckpointManager.Instance is accessible from any script
+•	There's only one Instance variable for the entire game
+•	You can't accidentally overwrite it from outside

 ---
 # Reference